jarischaefer/docker-librenms/README.md

 docker-librenms is a customizable Docker image for [LibreNMS](http://www.librenms.org/) based on Ubuntu.

-The container runs nginx 1.15+ with HTTP/2 support and PHP 7.4 FPM with [OPCache](http://php.net/manual/en/book.opcache.php) and [rrdcached](https://oss.oetiker.ch/rrdtool/doc/rrdcached.en.html) for maximum performance.
+The container runs nginx 1.18+ with HTTP/2 support and PHP 8.1 FPM with [OPCache](http://php.net/manual/en/book.opcache.php) and [rrdcached](https://oss.oetiker.ch/rrdtool/doc/rrdcached.en.html) for maximum performance.

-> :warning: ARM is not supported currently, see [here](https://github.com/jarischaefer/docker-librenms/issues/114) for more details.
+> :warning: ARM support is experimental, see [here](https://github.com/jarischaefer/docker-librenms/issues/114) for more details.

 ---